 This checklist aims to list a series of key daily tasks performed by network administrators and provide space for those tasks to be recorded.
 As a result, a network administrator would be able to run the checklist each day and cycle through the different tasks presented in order to cover the recurring basics.
 With the presence of form fields throughout the workflow, the network administrator could record as much detail as they like for each of the checks they undertake.

 Due to the highly editable nature of Process Street templates, this process can evolve over time to better meet the needs of the network administrator’s daily routine.

-Click here to access the Network Administrator Daily Tasks checklist.
+Click here to access the Network Administrator Daily Tasks workflow.